horeaporutiu/operators/certification/cert-info.md

 # Information about operator certification

- Red Hat OpenShift Certified Operators allow customers to use the operational expertise of application providers, reducing configuration drift and driving better consistency and supportability.

  At a high level the Operator certification steps include:
  1. Confirming that the application’s container images and Operator image is Red Hat   certified.
 Certified images must be:
     1. Built using Red Hat Enterprise Linux or Red Hat Universal Base Image as the base layer.